To ensure the longevity and protection of your subfloor, it is essential to waterproof it.

 Place fans at high settings, aimed at the damaged section, until the subfloor is dry.

-If the water damage is severe, it may necessitate the need for subfloor replacement.
+However ,if the water damage is severe, it may necessitate the need for subfloor replacement.

 Frequently Asked Questions(FAQ)